MMorini86/Automatic-application-cwjobs/README.md

                       mail_sent boolean,
                       CONSTRAINT cwjobs_pkey PRIMARY KEY (jid)
                     )
-  2. send_app.py: using Selenium I will apply only one to all jobs present in the table cwjobs.
-Option: filter again on the location.
+  2. send_app.py: using Selenium I will apply to each jobs present in the table cwjobs.
+Option: filter again on the location and job keys.
   3. store_confir_mail.py: store application confirmation through application confirmation mail received, updating main table with the                                reference person's mail and updating the column applied from false to true.
+Log of stored mail.
   4. send_mail_2ref: send mail with a note to each reference person.
+Log of mail sent.

-The scripts at the moment don't contain sophisticated controls, most important thing is APPLYING!!
+The scripts at the moment don't contain sophisticated controls, the most important thing is APPLYING!!